TechforgoodCAST/notifications-utils/README.md

-# GOV.UK Notify - notifications-utils
+# CAST Notify - notifications-utils

-Shared Python code for GOV.UK Notify applications.
+Shared Python code for CAST Notify applications.
 Standardises how to do logging, rendering message templates, parsing spreadsheets, talking to external services and more.

 ## Installing